ftCommunity/tx-pi-apps/packages/config/README.md

 If changing the configuration requires a reboot, the ``Pane`` provides another helper function ``ask_for_reboot``.
 The user may cancel the recommended reboot, though.

-## Releases
-If the develop branch is stable, create a release in the master branch, tagged with a version number.

-## Note
-Since the TX-Pi setup uses the master branch w/o any version number, the master branch must be stable.